will-t-harris/will-t-harris/README.md

 I'm a software developer, content creator, and bikepacker from Berkeley. ☕💻🚴

-I'm currently focused on React, TypeScript, and Rust. 🦀

 I write and share projects at [willharris.dev](https://willharris.dev) ✏️

 Want to get in touch?
 I'm on tweeters [@will_devs](https://twitter.com/will_devs), DMs are open.